shakacode/shakapacker/README.md

 `nested_entries` allows you to have webpack entry points nested in subdirectories.
 This defaults to false so you don't accidentally create entry points for an entire tree of files.
 In other words, with `nested_entries: false`, you can have your entire `source_path` used for your source (using the `source_entry_path: /`) and you place files at the top level that you want as entry points. `nested_entries: true` allows you to have entries that are in subdirectories.
 This is useful if you have entries that are generated, so you can have a `generated` subdirectory and easily separate generated files from the rest of your codebase.

+#### Setting custom config path

+You can use the environment variable `SHAKAPACKER_CONFIG` to enforce a particular path to the config file rather than the default `config/shakapacker.yml`.

 ### View Helpers
 The Shakapacker view helpers generate the script and link tags to get the webpack output onto your views.